 Fertility

-As someone who went through fertility treatment in order to become pregnant, I know firsthand the psychological burden that accompanies the process to becoming a parent in this way.
+As someone who went through fertility treatment to have children, I know firsthand the psychological burden that accompanies the process of becoming a parent in this way.

 I specialize in supporting individuals and couples who are navigating fertility treatments, coping with reproductive loss, facing challenges in conceiving, or exploring options such as donor conception, adoption, or surrogacy.

-I will focus on providing an empathetic support system as well as providing the resources and tools for you to build meaningful connections with those closest to you, whether that be with your partner or others.
-My approach is driven by Sue Johnson’s Emotionally Focused Therapy as well as Victor Frankl’s Logotherapy – for more details on how I work with individuals and couples in this capacity, please click on the drop-down menu.
+I will focus on providing an empathetic support system as well as providing the resources and tools for you to build meaningful connections with those closest to you, whether that be with your partner or others. .